pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 1. Store binaries as well as serialized metadata for each "object" that's stored.
 1. Keep track of checksums for binary and metadata serializations.
+1. Be able to verify files are in-tact using stored checksums.
 1. Allow for re-ingest of an object from the Preservation back-end in the case of data loss.
 1. Keep track of historical versions of both metadata and changing binary